priyanshu-sen-07/Lead-Scoring-and-Management/README.md

-# End to End Lead Scoring and Management Course
+# End to End Lead Scoring and Management